 Long-term Equity Incentives.
-Management and the Compensation Committee believe that equity-based awards are an important factor in aligning the long-term financial interest of the officers and stockholders.
+Management and the Compensation Committee believe that equity-based awards are an important factor in aligning the long-term financial interest of the executive officers and stockholders.
 The Compensation Committee continually evaluates the use of equity-based awards and intends to continue to use such awards in the future as part of designing and administering the Company's compensation program.
-Beginning in 2006, the Compensation Committee replaced its practice of granting equity incentives solely in the form of stock options with restricted stock awards in order to grant awards that contain both substantial incentive and retention characteristics.
-These awards are designed to provide emphasis on preserving stockholder values generated in recent years while providing significant incentives for continuing growth in stockholder value.
+Beginning in 2006, the Compensation Committee modified its prior practice of granting equity incentives solely in the form of stock options with periodic awards of restricted stock in order to grant awards that contain both substantial incentive and retention characteristics.
+These awards are designed to provide emphasis on preserving stockholder value generated in recent years while providing significant incentives for continuing growth in stockholder value.